Joey Wendle Player Props: Marlins vs. Rays

-On Tuesday, Joey Wendle (.267 slugging percentage in past 10 games, with zero home runs) and the Miami Marlins play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+On Wednesday, Joey Wendle (batting .214 in his past 10 games) and the Miami Marlins face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 12:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Rockies.

 Joey Wendle Game Info & Props vs. the Rays